nate-fur/portfolio/README.md

 ## TODO

 - [ ] Implement ShadCN dialogues for fullscreen apps
+- [ ] Fix side scrolling for the tech stack carousel "container" when in desktop full screen mode
+- [ ] Implement drag functionality on the tech stack carousel

 ## What's next?
 How do I make an app with this?